keeneyetact/retroBoard/README.md

 - Adding the option of paying for Retrospected Pro annually, getting one month free in the process
 - Update prices, especially for USD
+- Make the integration tests less brittle by using specific attributes

 ### Version 4.12.1 (hotfix)